MitchellBerend/huffman/README.md

 initial constraint where an encoded message could only be 2^64 bytes long, and it makes the encode bytestring 7 bytes shorter.

-# Todo
+~~# Todo~~

-What I still need to work on is a way to read and write the tree to/from disk.
+~~What I still need to work on is a way to read and write the tree to/from disk.
 This means coming up with a binary format for the tree.
 The way the tree is created now is just counting all occurrences of a byte in a byte string and storing that in a hashmap as the weights.
 My initial implementation is to just store the byte and it's weight as byte pairs and writing that to disk.
-If the weight of any byte is more than the max an u8 int can store I will have to look at other solutions.
+If the weight of any byte is more than the max an u8 int can store I will have to look at other solutions. ~~

+I ended up encoding the tree and an array of <byte><weight as u8> and just wrote that to a file.
+This made it possible to store and load back in the tree when running the program separately meaning I was also able to turn this into a cli quickly.